-HP Recovery Manager software allows you to remove the HP Recovery partition to free up hard drive space.
+HP Recovery Manager software allows you to remove the HP Recovery partition (select products only) to free up hard drive space.

-- IMPORTANT: After you remove the HP Recovery partition, you will not be able to perform System Recovery or create HP recovery media from the HP Recovery partition.
-So before you remove the Recovery partition, create HP Recovery media; see Creating HP Recovery media (select products only) on page 103. - NOTE: The Remove Recovery Partition option is only available on products that support this function.
+IMPORTANT: After you remove the HP Recovery partition, you will not be able to perform System Recovery or create HP Recovery media.
+Before removing the Recovery partition, create HP Recovery media.
+See Creating HP Recovery media (select products only) on page 91.